Over Thirty Years of Software Innovation...

 How do I start a printer session?

-3287 printer support handles mainframe printer sessions.
-5250 pinter support handles AS/400 printer sessions.
+3287 printer support handles zSeries (mainframe) printer sessions.
+5250 printer support handles iSeries (AS/400) printer sessions.
 Printer support is an optional, additional cost feature of TN3270 Plus and includes 3287 printer support, 5250 printer support and LPD.

 To start a printer session: